thomasnield/kotlin-data-science-resources/README.md

 This document serves as an awesome-like curation of helpful links in using Kotlin for data science/data engineering purposes.
 Please feel free to put in PR's with other links you find helpful.

+Data Science is a [broad, buzzwordy](http://tomstechnicalblog.blogspot.com/2018/01/is-it-time-to-stop-using-term-data.html) domain that seeks to gain insight from data.
+While the incumbent programming tools in data science environments are [R](https://www.r-project.org/), [Python](https://www.python.org/), and even [Scala](http://www.scala-lang.org/), there is a [large opportunity for Kotlin](https://www.youtube.com/watch?v=J8GYPG6pt5w) to enter this space.
+Kotlin can add value by closing the gap between data science and software engineering, and essentially finish what Scala started.

 With [Kotlin/Native](https://kotlinlang.org/docs/reference/native-overview.html) on the horizon, the scope of this document will hopefully expand beyond the JVM.

 # Kotlin Libraries